Pediatric articular cartilage injury

-At the Andrews Institute, our multidisciplinary team of experts works together to recommend the best approach when your child tears the cartilage between a joint.
+At the Children's Health℠ Andrews Institute, our multidisciplinary team of experts works together to recommend the best approach when your child tears the cartilage between a joint.
 Each treatment plan is tailored to your child’s unique needs and provides comprehensive care.

 Our physicians are leaders in both non-invasive therapies and minimally invasive treatments for articular cartilage injuries, which tend to occur in the knee, ankle and elbow.
-They can also provide top care for related injuries, such as:

 Articular cartilage helps our joints move and glide freely.
 Tears, or lesions, in that cartilage can interfere with normal movement and cause problems.
+Feeling as if the joint, especially if it’s the knee, is giving out, “locking” or “catching”.

 Common causes of articular cartilage injuries include: